theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/xu_windows_service_not_running.md

 |Target Principal | `[AD-user]@[domain]`| steffan@theobald.local |

 !!! note
-    After changing the user context of the Windows service, the UPN or SPN for logging in to the Xtract Universal Server must also be adjusted.
+    After changing the user context of the Windows service, the UPN or SPN for logging in to the {{ productName }} Server must also be adjusted.

 To configure the service to use with UPN, do the following steps:

 1. Open Windows Services (Local).
-2. Selection of the Xtract Universal service.
+2. Selection of the {{ productName }} service.
 ![XU service](../assets/images/xu/articles/xu_service.png){:class="img-responsive"}
 3. Right click to open properties.
 4. Select the Log-on tab and switch to 'This Account'.